DOC'S BOOKS &ARTICLES

 as storage and transportation requirements are much less onerous.
 However, most of them contain

-chlorates, which makes them somewhat more corrosive than Black Powder and all residues are quite
+chlorates, which makes them far more corrosive than Black Powder and all residues are quite

 hygroscopic, even more so than Black Powder.
 This means that prompt and thorough cleaning after a

 777 is a more recent product introduced by Hodgden.
 It has become decidedly populer even though its

 cost is substantially higher than either Black Powder or Pyrodex.
 777 is a blackish grained powder,

 available in 3fg and 2 fg grades, the grains size and color roughly approximating that of Black Powder.

 It ignites at temperatures slightly lower than Pyrodex and conflagrates with less barrel residue and

 smoke.
 On a volumetric basis, it is about 10% more potent than Pyrodex.
 The pressure curve is a bit

 more spikey than Pyrodex but with good volume under the curve so velocities are enhanced over those